jfy133/eager1-tips-and-tricks/docs/setup.md

   * **Perform only adapter clipping** Reads are not merged and only adapter clipped.
 This is often only used for modern data where the insert size (i.e. DNA molecule is so long, the read pairs do not overlap.
   * **Keep merged only** This retains only paired-end reads which successfully overlapped and were merged.
 Any read that lost it's pair (e.g. the pair did not read the minimum sequence length), is discarded.

-## QualityFiltering
+##### QualityFiltering

 This performs a similar function to AdapterRemoval, but with reduced functionality.
 It is only needed for already AdapterRemoved and Collapsed data, e.g. from public data.
 You do not (actually, cannot) need to use this at the same time as AdapterRemoval.
 It allows you to remove reads shorter than a partcular length, and trim bases that have a lower than threshold base calling quality.

-## Mapping
+##### Mapping

 Mapping the module is where your DNA reads are compared to your Reference genome and finds the best place the read aligns or matches.
-There are different algorithms here, however the the most common tool in ancient DNA is `bwa` which is designed historically (and serendipitously for aDNA) for short reads and we will focus on that.
+There are different algorithms here, however the the most common tool in ancient DNA is `bwa` which is designed historically (and serendipitously for aDNA) for short reads.

 A few comments on the others: